|

 in place, you'll be able to add other levels of security

+such as digitally signing and encrypting your backups.
 Popular open source tools such as GNU Privacy Guard

 (GnuPG), OpenSSL and ncrypt enable securing archive files